ic1998/Cor-En/README.md

 # Cor-En

-The first English-Cornish Neual Machine Translator: Cor-En!
+The first purely English-Cornish Neual Machine Translator: Cor-En!

 README will be updated subsequently.